petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/bsv2-series-summary.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: As a cloud architect, I want to evaluate the Bsv2-series virtual machines, so that I can determine their suitability for running cost-effective general-purpose workloads and manage resource allocation efficiently.
 ---
 Bsv2-series virtual machines run on Intel® Xeon® Platinum 8473C (Sapphire Rapids), or Intel® Xeon® Platinum 8370C (Ice Lake) processor in a hyper threaded configuration, providing low-cost CPU burstable general purpose virtual machines.
 Bsv2-series virtual machines utilize a CPU credit model to track how much CPU is consumed.
 The virtual machine accumulates CPU credits when a workload is operating below the base CPU performance threshold and, uses credits when running above the base CPU performance threshold until all of its credits are consumed.
 Upon consuming all the CPU credits, a Bsv2-series virtual machine is throttled back to its base CPU performance until it accumulates the credits to CPU burst again.